 Formula Description: State matching requirement is 10%.
 This program has a statutory formula.
 This program has MOE requirements, see funding agency for further details.
 Maintenance of Funding (MOF) PHEP awardees must maintain expenditures for healthcare preparedness and public health security at a level that is not less than the average level of such expenditures maintained by the awardee for the preceding two-year period.
 This represents an awardee's historical level of contributions or expenditures (money spent) related to federal programmatic activities that have been made prior to the receipt of federal funds.
 The MOF is used as an indicator of nonfederal support for public health security and healthcare preparedness before the infusion of federal funds.
 These expenditures are calculated by the awardee without reference to any federal funding that also may have contributed to such programmatic activities in the past.
-The definition of eligible state expenditures for public health security and healthcare or public health emergency preparedness as expended by the entity receiving the award; and funds not specifically appropriated for healthcare or public health emergency preparedness activities, such as personnel assigned to healthcare or public health emergency preparedness responsibilities or supplies or equipment purchased for healthcare or public health emergency preparedness from general funds or other lines within the operating budget of the entity receiving the award.
+The definition of eligible state expenditures for public health security and healthcare preparedness includes: Appropriations specifically designed to support healthcare or public health emergency preparedness as expended by the entity receiving the award; and funds not specifically appropriated for healthcare or public health emergency preparedness activities but which support healthcare or public health emergency preparedness activities, such as personnel assigned to healthcare or public health emergency preparedness responsibilities or supplies or equipment purchased for healthcare or public health emergency preparedness from general funds or other lines within the operating budget of the entity receiving the award.